 EXIT of the Day: EXIT 81 I-95s To: I-4 & State Road 451 to Wilmington, NC

 Except for the possible exception of Babe Ruth no other athlete is more famous than Michael Jordan.
 Upcoming is NOT Michael's birthplace.
 Michael Jordan was born in Brooklyn, New York.
 But upcoming is State Road 451 to Wilmington, North Carolina.
 Wilmington was where Michael grew up.
-No doubt Mike has crossed and criss crossed this very interchange numerous times-- for you a crossroad with greatness no doubt!.
+No doubt Mike has crossed and criss crossed this very interchange numerous times-- so this Exit maks it for you an intersection with greatness no doubt!
+You are in the footsteps of Air Jordan here folks.
+Wow!
 And given that he IS so famous, we will take any opportunity to trumpet his North Carolina roots even so slim as to notify you about upcoming intersection that leads you back to his adolescence.

 Even Better... we are offering a mega deal for you RoadSpoke basketball fans.
 If you tap your deal radar logo in the next 2 minutes you can get 20% off a new pair of Nike Air Jordans.
 Even better, these air Jordans are autographed by Michael himself.
 So the savings is worth hundreds of dollars.
 So get ready to tap and then fly in your new sneakers!